bcnmy/userop-compression-l2/README.md

 2. **Compaction Over Standard ABI Encoding**: Standard ABI encoding is inefficient, padding data to 32 bytes.
 We tackle this by packing data more densely and using a custom parser.

-3. **Pattern Recognition with Custom Resolvers**: We analyze common data patterns and use custom resolvers to compress and decompress this data efficiently.
+3. **Pattern Recognition with Custom Decompressors**: We analyze common data patterns and use custom Decompressors to compress and decompress this data efficiently.
 This method also offloads repetitive data to on-chain storage.
-This effectively moves information about repetitive data and the "structure" away from the calldata into the resolver contract.
+This effectively moves information about repetitive data and the "structure" away from the calldata into the Decompressor contract.

 4. **Precision Reduction in Gas Limits**: Fields like gas limits, which can tolerate slight imprecision, are compressed by reducing their precision.
 Note this this is lossy compression, but this fine (with a certain range) for fields like callGasLimit and verificationGasLimit since unused gas is returned to the payer (atleast as of EPv0.6)